glenchiridza/Tesla-Clone/README.md

 code => glen chiridza

+checkout live preview at :  https://glenchiridza-teslaclone.web.app/

+tell me how you feel at: glenchiridz@gmail.com
 ## TESLA CLONE
 Simple react project resembling tesla front end interface.
 Well clone it and have fun, with react